antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

   [**Figure 4: t-SNE_Color by Gene**](_static/images/Samplemaps/Tsne_cellbroad_colorbygeneCLDN3.png)

 3. Use  the track histology_subtype1 to generate a new t-SNE plot in the 'Adjustable settings' menu.
 It appears that the subgroup which stood out by the color gradient consists mostly of adenocarcinomas.
 Another gene which emphasizes the observation in the previous example is the NR3C1 gene showing an inverse gradient pattern for this subgroup.
+In this picture below, we also adapted the setting *Color scheme* to 'rainbow_1' in the 'Adjustable settings' box.

   ![](_static/images/Samplemaps/Tsne_cellbroad_colorbygeneNR3C1.png "Figure 5: Select  A probeset")